JovanZdravkovic/TaskJournalBackend/README.md

 ### Running the backend application

+To run the app, use the following command: `go run main.go`.
+This will start the backend server on `localhost:8080`.
-To run the backend app, use the following command: `go run main.go`.
-It will automatically verify and install any required dependencies if they are missing.
+It will also automatically verify and install any required dependencies if they are missing.